FloraCanou/temperament_evaluator/README.md

 To construct a temperament from equal temperaments

-- squares

 ```
+# squares
 temp = et_construct (["14c", "17c"], Subgroup ([2, 3, 5, 7]))
 ```

-- BPS

 ```
+# bps
 temp = et_construct (["b4", "b13"], Subgroup ([3, 5, 7]))
 ```

 To construct a temperament from a comma basis

-- septimal sensi

 ```
+# sensi
 temp = Temperament.from_comma_list (
     Subgroup (["126/125", "245/243"]).basis_matrix)
 ```

 ### Lattice-related functions

 This is mainly used to find the octave-equivalent interval temperamental complexity spectrum.
-To do this, we need to construct the temperament with `te_lat.TemperamentLattice`.
+To do this, we need to construct the temperament with `te_lattice.TemperamentLattice`.
 Here we're demonstrating using tridecimal history.

 ```
+# tridecimal history
 temp = TemperamentLattice (
     [[1, 2, 0, 0, 1, 2],
     [0, 6, 0, -7, -2, 9],